avery-rock/chiaroscuro/implementation.md

 ## Future Improvements

-A more polished version of this project has potential as an attraction at a street fair or similar environment where customers could sit for photos, watch the robot drawing other people, and purchase pre-made drawings of recognizeable landmarks or amusing still-life scenes.
-The algorithm would need to be tuned to render faces in a more flattering light.
+A more polished version of *Scratch* would be an entertaining feature at a street fair or similar environment.
+Guests could sit for photos, watch the robot drawing other people, and purchase pre-made drawings of celebrities, landmarks, or other scenes.
+The algorithm would need to be tuned to render faces in [a more flattering light](https://avery-rock.github.io/scratch/404) if portraits became a focus.

 The current version of this project focuses on simplicity and reliability.
 There are several ways the speed, elegance and flexibility of the code could be improved, including: